Chiefs DT Jones (calf) listed as questionable

-KANSAS CITY, Mo. -- Defensive tackle Chris Jones, who led the Kansas City Chiefs in sacks for the second straight season, did not practice on Friday and was listed as questionable to play in Sunday's divisional-round playoff game against the Houston Texans on the week's final injury report.
+KANSAS CITY, Mo. -- Defensive tackle Chris Jones, who led the Chiefs in sacks for the second straight season, did not practice Friday and was listed as questionable to play in Sunday's divisional-round playoff game against the Houston Texans on the week's final injury report.

 Jones had nine sacks this season and was named to the Pro Bowl for the first time.
 Jones had 15.5 sacks in 2018.